Ascension of Jesus

 The Ascension of Jesus (anglicized from the Vulgate ascensio Iesu) is the Christian and Islamic belief that Jesus ascended to Heaven.
 Christian doctrine, as reflected in the major Christian creeds and confessional statements, holds that Jesus ascended after his resurrection, where he was exalted as Lord and Christ, sitting at the right hand of God.
-Islamic doctrine holds that Jesus directly ascended to heaven without dying or resurrecting.
+Islamic doctrine holds that Jesus directly ascended to heaven without dying or being resurrected.

 The Gospels and other New Testament writings imply resurrection and exaltation as a single event.
 The ascension is "more assumed than described", and only Luke and Acts contain direct accounts of it, but with different chronologies.
 (Note: In Luke, the ascension seems to be on the same day as the resurrection.
 In Acts, Jesus' ascension is situated on the fortieth day counting from the resurrection in the presence of eleven of his apostles, thereby putting a limit on the number of resurrection appearances, and effectively excluding Paul's conversion experience from the bona fide resurrection appearances.)

 In Christian art, the ascending Jesus is often shown blessing an earthly group below him, signifying the entire Church.
 The Feast of the Ascension is celebrated on the 40th day of Easter, always a Thursday; some Orthodox traditions have a different calendar up to a month later than in the Western tradition.
 The Lutheran Churches and the Anglican Communion continue to observe the Feast of the Ascension.
 Certain Nonconformist churches, such as the Plymouth Brethren, do not observe the feast.